 While transportation infrastructure is designed to handle a broad range of impacts based on historic climate, preparing for climate change and extreme weather events like flooding is critical to protecting the integrity and resiliency of the transportation system.
 Resiliency is defined as the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events.
 Enhanced resilience allows better anticipation of disasters, better planning to reduce disaster losses, and faster recovery after an event.

 Our Regional Flooding Assessment

-This project will ultimately outline the framework for a new flood risk tool to guide local communities’ planning and investment decisions to keep our roadways and nonmotorized network safe, efficient, and resilient.
+Overall, the assessment and flood risk tool will guide local communities’ planning and investment decisions to keep our roadways and nonmotorized network safe, efficient, and resilient.

 Visit here for the full version of the flood risk dashboard.